 If you enjoy having some green space to balance out a city’s towering condos and bustling downtown core, Toronto has you covered.
 There are over 1,600 named parks here, as well as over 200 kilometers of trails, many of which are suitable for both hiking and biking.
 You can even camp right in the city in Rouge National Urban Park.

 Toronto is a popular place to visit, especially in the summer.
 The city gets more than 25 million Canadian, American and international visitors every year.

 Unlike some cities where last call is 4 a.m., in Toronto it’s a bit earlier.
 But that cutoff time for booze often gets extended during big events in the city such as Fashion Week and the Toronto International Film Festival.

 If you don’t drive, it’s helpful to live close to a subway station

 Getting around without wheels gets a lot more convenient when you live within walking distance to a subway station.
-It’s not always possible, but if you can, being near the subway is very helpful and cuts down on travel time, especially when you don’t need to get a bus to get to the subway.
+It’s not always possible, but if you can, being near the subway is very helpful and cuts down on travel time, especially when you don’t need to get a bus or streetcar to get to the subway.

 Toronto is made up of a lot of different neighbourhoods